Erfan Daliri

 Author | Educator | Consultant

-As Managing Director of Tabarsi Community Consultancy, Erfan worked on diverse range of projects including; mental health research with survivors of trauma and torture, program coordination of Youth Agents of Change residential camps, cross-cultural communication training for NGO and public sector staff, and community-building initiative with newly arrived migrants and refugees, and empowerment and advocacy initiatives with First Nations communities in Far North Queensland.
+In 2008, Erfan took on the role of Managing Director of Tabarsi Community Consultancy where he worked on range of projects including; mental health research, support services for survivors of trauma and torture, program coordinator of the Youth Agents of Change residential camps, facilitator of cross-cultural communication training, coordination of Indigenous Arts and cultural projects and community-building initiatives with newly arrived Australians.

 Newkind Conference is now one of Australia’s most highly regarded social justice conferences and is recognised as a leader in social change discourse, bringing together the themes of socio-economic, environmental, gender and racial justice through a systems thinking lens.